bitsofcotton/randtools/README.md

 (iv)  The description on such system we have is not enough for now.

 We can test the hypothesis by doing real compression/decompression algorithms.
-However, doing such test can be a glitch viewing from some administrative existances if (i) is the correct and there's some of the access control glitch, we afraid such existance counter measure if they exists, so we're locked.
+However, doing such test can be a glitch viewing from some administrative existences if (i) is the correct and there's some of the access control glitch, we afraid such existence counter measure if they exists, so we're locked.

 (iii) seems not to be the truth because we can think about any of the function on f such #f glitch.